Nonye2K3/chia/INSTALL.md

 . ./activate

 ```
 Running a standalone Windows wallet gui is deprecated but may return in later versions.
+You can run the Windows version and share keys.
+You can also plot in WSL2 and migrate the plots to a Windows farmed plot directory.

 # Amazon Linux 2